graphql-rust/juniper/docs/types/objects/defining_objects.md

 ```

 Objects and fields without doc comments can instead set a `description`
-in the `graphql` attribute.
+via the `graphql` attribute.
 The following example is equivalent to the above:

 !FILENAME GraphQL descriptions via attribute